uktrade/data-hub-frontend/README.md

 **Mock SSO**

-To use the mock SSO service, add the environment variables from sample.env below the line `To use mock-SSO` into your `.env` file and uncomment.
+To use the mock SSO service, add the environment variables from `sample.env` below the line 'To use mock-SSO' into your `.env` file and uncomment.

+Set `SSO_ENABLED=true`

   Start the mocked SSO: